alejocn5/AlexandrusPS/README.md

 2. The FASTA file is empty or/and contains empty FASTA entries (header but no sequence) or/and the '.pep.fasta' and the '.cds.fasta' files do not contain the same amount of sequences.
 In case any of these errors occur it will generate an empty file “Error_with_Fasta_header.txt”.
 If you encounter this error file, we recommend that you re-check the FASTA files and in particular the headers of your FASTA files ('.cds.fasta' and ‘.pep.fasta’).
 In general 1) avoid the use of special characters and 2) try to make your headers as short and simple as possible.

 ### Run AlexandrusPS
-After confirming that no error files were generated in step 4, AlexandrusPS can be executed from the main directory by typing ```./AlexandrusPS.sh -i /home/mydirectory/input -o /home/mydirectory/output``` in the terminal, or, preferably, run the docker image as described [above](#deploy-with-docker-recommended):
+After confirming that no error files were generated in step 4, AlexandrusPS can be executed from the main directory by running the docker image as described [above](#deploy-with-docker-recommended):

 ```
 docker run -v $PWD:$PWD vivienschoonenberg/alexandrusps:0.9.9.3 ./AlexandrusPS.sh -i $PWD/input -o $PWD/output
 ```
-### Example
+### Example data is provided for testing the pipeline
-To run the example, navigate to the main directory of the pipeline in your terminal and start the analysis by typing ```./Example_AlexandrusPS.sh -i /home/mydirectory/input```.
-You can also test the docker image and installation by running the example:
+To test the functionality of the docker image by running an example analysis:
+> [!IMPORTANT]
+> Make sure to create an empty "input" folder in a location of your choice before executing this command.
 ```
 docker run -v $PWD:$PWD vivienschoonenberg/alexandrusps:0.9.9.3 ./Example_AlexandrusPS.sh -i $PWD/input
 ```

 This executable mounts your current working directory in the docker (```-v $PWD:$PWD```) and will transfer the FASTA files from the example directory to the provided input directory (```-i $PWD/input```).
 Then, ```AlexandrusPS.sh``` gets executed with the example dataset provided together with the pipeline.

-> [!IMPORTANT]
-> Make sure to create an empty "input" folder in a location of your choice before executing this command.

 The output of this example analysis will include the following result: five of the six protein ortho groups included in the analysis are found to be under positive selection (HLA-DPA1, TLR1, NKG7, CD4, TLR8) and one without positive selection (NUP62CL).
-The "output" directory is automatically generated within the folder passed with the ```-i``` flag.
+The "output" directory is automatically generated within the folder passed with the ```-i``` flag (in this example in the input folder).

 ## In-depth description of AlexandrusPS applications and functionalities
 The following explains all the substeps and scripts (in perl or R) that are executed sequentially once AlexandrusPS has been initialized, focusing on: